Design Commission for Wales Seeks Public Input on Updated Guidance for Large-Scale Renewable Energy Projects

 The draft guidance provides a framework of design objectives, covering a range of topics including local, environmental, landscape, and visual impacts.
 The guidance also emphasizes the need for “high quality, new and innovative technology” to be used in new developments to “maximise the power generation potential and minimise negative environmental impacts.”

-Speaking about the consultation, DCfW's Head of Design Advice, Peter Brawne, said: “We are committed to ensuring that Wales' renewable energy is designed to the highest possible standard, and that it enhances the natural environment and benefits local communities.
+Speaking about the consultation, DCfW's Head of Design Advice, Peter Brawne, said: “We are committed to ensuring that Wales' renewable energy infrastructure is designed to the highest possible standard, and that it enhances the natural environment and benefits local communities.
 This guidance will be a vital tool in achieving those aims.”

 The consultation will remain open until 19 June, and DCfW encourages all stakeholders to provide their feedback on the draft guidance.